astrophpeter/astrophpeter.github.io/_posts/2017-10-10-week-one-at-the-ioa.markdown

 ![](http://www.petermcgill.com/assets/images/IOA.jpg)
-*The Observatory Building at the Institute of Astronomy*
+*The Observatory Building at the Institute of Astronomy.*

 I've also been to various introduction talks at the IOA, and chatted to some